 Over-the-counter products (such as Nature's Miracle Skunk Odor Remover) are a quick fix, but if you don't have that on hand, you can prep the solution below.

 Step 1: Keep Fido outside

-You'll probably want to keep your dog outside while you get it together so she doesn't carry the smell indoors.
-Check her eyes; if they're irritated or red, immediately flush them with cool water.
+You'll probably want to keep your dog outside while you get it together so they don't carry the smell indoors.
+Check their eyes; if they're irritated or red, immediately flush them with cool water.

 Step 2: Mix the Ingredients